nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/ux-playground-website-redesign.md

 ---
 title: Redesigning UX Playground's website
-metaDescription: A research project about sound and its relevance in user experience design.
-The findings were presented at Brand Week Istanbul, Berlin Design Week, Istanbul Bilgi University and UX Playground.
+metaDescription: A website redesign project for UX Playground's design community.
+This was part of the marketing strategy for promoting Project UX.
 summary: UX PLAYGROUND
 client: UXPG
 cover: uxpg-website.png